Wave Master Freestanding Punching Bag With Stand Review

 - For one thing, your muscles, your fists, your hands, your arms, your legs become accustomed to and conditioned by the impact of hitting a resistant object.
 It's a bit of a shock if you've never done it.
 But the muscles eventually strengthen and grow and the bones and joints get used to the jarring they are subjected to when punching the Wave Master.

 - Also, it is a great cardiovascular workout.
-Spend 5 minutes punching and a kicking the bag and you will feel how hard your heart and lungs are working.
+Spend five minutes punching and a kicking the bag and you will feel how hard your heart and lungs are working.
 Again, over time, the body gets stronger and conditioned to handle the workout.

 - You are forced to use correct form.
 If you don't have your wrist straight, elbow tucked, and body in tight alignment with weapon, you could get hurt.